 At stages 3 and 4, we count the individuals named on cases who received an internal sanction or who were named on cases concluded at the SDT in 2019/20.
 Although there may be some overlap between the individuals involved in stages 1 and 2 and those involved in stage 3 in this report for 2019/20, it is unlikely to be significant.
 This is because cases are not always received and concluded in the same year.
+Similarly, there is very unlikely to be any overlap between the individuals involved in stages 1 and 2 and those involved in stages 1 and 2 and those involved in stages 1 and 2 and those received and concluded in the same year.
 Similarly, there is very unlikely to be any overlap between the individuals involved in stages 1 and 2 and those involved in stage 4.
 This is because it takes longer than a year to investigate, refer, and conclude a matter at the SDT.